 FLORIDA DIAGNOSTIC & LEARNING RESOURCES SYSTEM

 The FDLRS Associate Centers provide an array of instructional and technical support services to school district Exceptional Student Education programs statewide.
-The four central functions of each FDLRS Associate Center are Child Find, Parent Services, Human Resource Development, and Technology.
-FDLRS includes 19 Associate Centers that serve Florida’s sixty- seven school districts.
+The four central functions of each FDLRS Associate Center are Child Find, Parent and Family Services, Human Resource Development, and Technology.
+FDLRS includes 18 Associate Centers that serve Florida’s sixty- seven school districts.
 These centers collaborate with districts, agency and support personnel, communities, families, and other educational personnel providing support services for educators, parents, school administrators, and students with exceptionalities.
-Funding also supports implementation of the Professional Development Alternatives (PDA).
-PDA online courses are designed to provide Florida teachers with widely available, easily accessible opportunities to increase their skills in the area of exceptional student education.
+Funding also supports implementation of the Professional Learning Alternatives (PLA).
+PLA online courses are designed to provide Florida teachers with widely available, easily accessible opportunities to increase their skills in the area of exceptional student education.
 In support of sustaining highly qualified educators, the Statewide Elementary K-6 and the Middle Grades 5-9 Online Content Review Modules are also coordinated through the FDLRS Network.

 FDLRS FOUR FUNCTIONS